dude56987/LanScan/README.md

 LanScan
 =======

-Scans the LAN for devices and returns thier hostname and IP address.
+Scans the LAN for devices then returns the hostname and IP address of each one.